 - Check with your local animal shelter for post-disaster help.
 Some shelters may be able to provide foster care or shelter for pets in the aftermath of emergency situations.
 But keep in mind that shelters have limited resources and are likely to be stretched during a local emergency.
 Make sure all your pets are current on their vaccines and have copies of those records handy (some shelters require this before taking in animals).

 Leaving a beloved pet behind when evacuating for disaster is not a choice anyone would ever want to have to make.
 Available transportation, shelter and financial restrictions can lead to an inability to take a beloved animal when evacuating.
 A fire, flash flood or tornado can happen when no one is home and safety restrictions prevent people from returning to collect their pets.

 We always encourage people with pets to have a disaster preparedness plan to help keep their pets safe, evacuate with them and post signage on their doors and windows to notify emergency responders of the number and types of pet that maybe in the home so they can be evacuated.
 The Humane Society of the United States is assisting communities to ensure plans are in place to help residents with evacuation and shelter for them and their pets, so no animal needs to be left behind.

-First and foremost, contact the animal control agency in the area you last saw your pet.
-There are several websites that also have information on animals rescued during the hurricanes.
+First and foremost, contact the animal control agency in the area you last saw your pet as well as surrounding areas in case your pet was picked up and taken to a nearby shelter.
+There are several websites that also have information on animals rescued during the disaster.
 You can find an updated list of these sites at Find My Lost Pet.
 We encourage owners to try different search terms, as animals are sometimes labeled by different breeds than what owners have on paperwork.

 I want to foster a displaced pet.
 Where can I go to sign up?